dschapman/dschapman-com/content/posts/art-doesnt-have-to-be-viral.md

 <Callout>Art is better if its not viral</Callout>

 Viral art must appeal to all people everywhere, a task that is always difficult.
 But art that has to appeal to everyone also loses its punch.
 It is hard to critique, nuance, or issue a call to action that will appeal to everyone.
-More importantly as artist Makoto Fujimura articulates in Culture Care -- great art is written in and for specific communities<Footnote count={3}>See particularly Chapters 2-4 of Culture Care</Footnote> and artists are often <Tooltip tiptext="Fujimura uses the anglosaxon term mearcstapasm or border-walkers, to describe artists">on the border</Tooltip> of these communities, seeing the world and their culture from a very specific, relational point of view.
+More importantly as artist Makoto Fujimura articulates in Culture Care -- great art is written in and for specific communities<Footnote count={3}>See particularly Chapters 2-4 of Culture Care</Footnote> and artists are often on the border of these communities<Marginnote count={1}>Fujimura uses the anglosaxon term mearcstapasm or border-walkers, to describe artists</Marginnote>, seeing the world and their culture from a very specific, relational point of view.

 Perhaps in this internet age all our art should be created with the people we know in mind.
 Hand crafted websites for the person we love, cinematic family videos of the <Linktip tiptext="This video was shot entirely on an iPhone!">[ family trip to Disney World](https://www.youtube.com/watch?v=unGFQaxFUWU)</Linktip>, a beautifully designed family cookbook that will only ever sell 10 copies, or a thousand other small projects made to cultivate our communities into better places; to make our friends smile, laugh, or cry; or to make our small connected worlds into a better world.